Project Sponsors: Tom Ruddell and Ron Ruddell

 Those of us who have walked through Seashore’s Highwood Carbarn have most likely been fascinated by this “interurban gem” with its sleek look and luxurious interior. highlight of our collection.
 Let’s preserve this car for future generations and use it as another reason for folks to visit our museum.

-We have established a $50,000 fundraising goal this season, with the hope to begin work in 2021.
+We have established a $50,000 fundraising goal this season.
 Donate now to support this project and designate your gift to Fund 732.

 What your Donation will Support: